Inverse Quantum Potential Reconstruction via Generalized Bertlmann-Martin Inequalities: Appendix section

 \subsection{Role as a Benchmark}

-This LSQ method is used as a reference baseline against the Laplace-transform-based inverse method developed in this work.
-Unlike the Laplace approach, which reconstructs $q(x)$ from ground-state density moments (enforced to satisfy Bertlmann--Martin inequalities), the LSQ method directly fits the spectral data in a two-spectra setting.
-It is therefore useful as a benchmark because: \begin{enumerate} \item In the ideal two-spectra setting, it targets the exact potential through direct spectral-misfit minimization. \item It provides a complementary reconstruction family with different assumptions and failure modes than the Laplace/GBM pipeline. \item It makes no assumptions about moment sequences or analytic continuation. \end{enumerate} In the full comparison pass, the LSQ method serves as a reproducible reference baseline; comparative conclusions are drawn from reported metrics and figures for the specific benchmark settings documented for this draft.
-For benchmark-count comparisons, LSQ is treated as 120 total constraints (60 DD + 60 DN), while Laplace/GBM counts use recurrence-consumed inputs rather than \texttt{levels\_spec}.
+The LSQ method serves as a reproducible reference baseline against the Laplace-transform-based inverse method developed in this work.
+Unlike the Laplace approach, which reconstructs the radial potential \(V(r)\) from ground-state density moments constrained by Bertlmann--Martin inequalities, the LSQ method directly fits the spectral data in a two-spectra setting.
+It is a valuable benchmark because it targets the exact potential through direct spectral-misfit minimization and provides a complementary reconstruction family with distinct assumptions and failure modes.
+Furthermore, it requires no assumptions regarding moment sequences or analytic continuation.
+Comparative conclusions are drawn from the reported metrics and figures for the stated benchmark settings.
+For benchmark-count comparisons, the LSQ method is treated as having 120 total constraints (60 DD + 60 DN), while the Laplace/GBM counts refer only to the recurrence-consumed subset of bound-state inputs.